-Sugary Drink Taxes: ACS CAN supports well-designed policies to increase the price of sugary drinks relative to healthy beverages through excise taxes, and dedicating the revenue to healthy eating and active living interventions and other public health initiatives, as a way to fund these important programs.
+Sugary Drink Taxes: ACS CAN supports well designed policies to increase the price of sugary drinks relative to healthy beverages through excise taxes.
+Dedicating the revenue to healthy eating and active living interventions and other public health initiatives can then fund these important programs.

-Healthy Public Places: ACS CAN supports establishing nutrition guidelines for foods and beverages that are provided or sold in government buildings and other public service venues to increase access to healthy options.
+Healthy Vending in Public Places: ACS CAN supports establishing nutrition guidelines for foods and beverages provided or sold in government sites to increase access to healthy options.

 Healthy Food Access and Affordability: ACS CAN advocates for enacting policies and incentives to encourage retailers to offer healthy food and beverage options and to locate healthy food retailers in underserved areas.